 and the culture we want at the studio.
-That lead to you guys!
+That leads to you guys!
 While thinking about what we

 offer to the community, we figured why not share what we think parents/guardians should